 Rayleigh/Raman aerosol retrieval technique and lidar design

-The eighteen aerosol/cloud NDACC lidar systems are dedicated to the study of stratospheric volcanic aerosols (20-40 km), polar stratospheric clouds (15-25 km), and cirrus clouds (10-18 km).
-Fourteen systems are at fixed locations, four systems are mobile.
-The fourteen fixed systems are located at Observatoire de Haute-Provence (France), Hohenpeissenberg and Zugzpitze (Germany), Table Mountain Facility (California), Mauna Loa Observatory (Hawaii), London (Canada), Ny-Alesund (Spitzbergen), Andoya (Norway), Reunion Island (Indian Ocean), Dumont d?Urville and McMurdo (Antarctica), Sondrestromfjord and Thule (Greenland), and Boulder (Colorado).
+The nineteen aerosol/cloud NDACC lidar systems are dedicated to the study of stratospheric volcanic aerosols (20-40 km), polar stratospheric clouds (15-25 km), and cirrus clouds (10-18 km).
+Fifteen systems are at fixed locations, four systems are mobile.
+The fifteen fixed systems are located at Observatoire de Haute-Provence (France), Hohenpeissenberg and Zugzpitze (Germany), Table Mountain Facility (California), Mauna Loa Observatory (Hawaii), London (Canada), Ny-Alesund (Spitzbergen), Andoya (Norway), Reunion Island (Indian Ocean), Dumont d'Urville, Dome C and McMurdo (Antarctica), Sondrestromfjord and Thule (Greenland), and Boulder (Colorado).
 Two of the four mobile systems are home based at the NASA Goddard Space Flight Center (USA), the two others are home based in Germany.Use the following link to see the aerosol data availability chart at NDACC.